iamrahil/dotfiles/vim/README.markdown

 * Leader-q: disable highlights
 * Control-ww: Move between windows
 * Control-w[Arrow/hjkl]: Move between windows directionally
+* Leader-ml: Print the modeline at the bottom of the file

 ### Motion
 * Leader-Leader-s[b]: Search for character [b] in both directions